gmccreight/mdpg/README.md

 ## 4.0!

 I wanna maintain a 4.0 on Code Climate.
+Of course I realize this is a silly goal, but what's life without silly goals?

 ## Fun!